 Dehydration takes place when your body loses more fluid than you drink.
-Common causes include:
+Common causes of dehydration include:

-The Mayo Clinic recommends women drink 92 fluid ounces (11.5 cups) per day and men drink 124 fluid ounces (15.5 cups) per day.
-Individuals on the go, athletes, and people exposed to high temperatures should increase their water intake to avoid dehydration.
+The Mayo Clinic recommends women drink 92 fluid ounces (11.5 cups) per day and men drink 124 fluid ounces (15.5 cups) daily.
+Individuals on the go, athletes and people exposed to high temperatures should increase their water intake to avoid dehydration.

 When too much water is lost from the body, its organs, cells, and tissues fail to function as they should, which can lead to dangerous complications.
 If dehydration isn’t corrected immediately, it could cause shock.

 Athletes exposed to direct sun aren’t the only ones at risk for dehydration.
 In fact, bodybuilders and swimmers are among the athletes who commonly develop the condition, too.
 Strange as it may seem, it’s possible to sweat in water.
 Swimmers lose a lot of sweat when swimming.

 Some people have a higher risk for developing dehydration than others, including:

 - people working outdoors who are exposed to excessive amounts of heat (for example, welders, landscapers, construction workers, and mechanics)

 - people with chronic conditions